Zarqa Jordan Travel Guide

 Zarqa is generally a safe city for visitors, but common travel precautions apply.
 Health facilities are accessible.

-Hospitals and pharmacies are available throughout the city for medical needs.
+Hospitals and apothecaries can be found throughout the metropolis for medical needs.

 The local currency is the Jordanian Dinar (JOD).
 Cash is widely used, notably at smaller establishments.